-When it comes to the ultimate keto breakfast recipe, there are a few different recipes that come to mind – Keto Sausage Balls, Keto Eggs Benedict Casserole, and Keto Chicken Fried Steak, to name a few.
-But when I think of the perfect Saturday morning keto breakfast, it is always going to include low carb pancakes, low carb waffles, or low carb French toast.
+When it comes to the ultimate keto breakfast recipe, there are a few different recipes that come to mind - Keto Sausage Balls, Keto Eggs Benedict Casserole, and Keto Chicken Fried Steak, to name a few.
+But when I think of the perfect Saturday morning keto breakfast, it is always going to include low carb pancakes or low carb waffles.
 Along with a huge plate of bacon, of course.

 Now let's talk low carb sweeteners.
 Obviously, you can use you preferred keto sweetener of choice, but I will tell you my two favorite to use with this recipe, or any keto recipe for that matter.
 My two favorite sweeteners are Erythritol and Monk Fruit.
 Why?
 Because they are natural sweeteners and they are not known to spike blood sugar levels.
 If you aren't familiar with the ins and outs of erythritol, I have a post that gives the skinny.
 What is erythritol?

 Keto Maple Syrup